And when does the pain

 That against all odds I would still do the impossible

-and be the father who broke his newborn the first time he held her,
+and be the father who broke his newborn the first time he

 And in the most horrendous kind of way imaginable,